 What kind of vegetables do you need?

 You will need mostly root vegetables, but anything will work.
 I usually use turnips, carrots, potatoes, peas, and green beans.
 It all depends on the season.
-In the warm season, you may use potatoes, green beans, tomatoes, eggplant, zucchini, corn, and peppers; carrots, peas, potatoes, turnips, and even leafy greens in the cool season.
+In the warm season, you may use potatoes, green beans, tomatoes, eggplant, zucchini, corn, peppers, carrots, peas, potatoes, turnips, and even leafy greens in the cool season.

 Does biryani seem like a complicated dish?

 My apologies to my Indian friends, but you don’t have to follow all the intricate details.
-It is an inspiration before it is authentication.
+It is an inspiration before it is authenticated.
 Let’s leave the authenticity to the pros and make our life easier with our version.

 What’s the secret?

 The secret to an excellent and tasty biryani is using a lot of coriander and mint.
 These herbs go well together.
-Those who do not like coriander, or cilantro, should pair it with mint and see the change in flavor.
+Those who do not like coriander or cilantro, should pair it with mint and see the change in flavor.

 The secret also is in giving the vegetables and spices plenty of time to saute and combine the flavors.